emacsmirror/catmacs/README.md

 catmacs
 =======

-This is a prototype for an extension to emacs to support control of my **FT991A** Transceiver.
+This is a prototype for an extension to emacs to support control of **Yaesu FT991(A) Transceivers.**

-Currently a work in progress.
+Currently a work in progress, but quite usable.

 Output from M-x a catmacs